 4. The brand

-Many men are loyal to a certain brand of underwear and there’s nothing wrong with that.
+Many men are loyal to a certain brand of underwear, and there’s nothing wrong with that.
 Others don’t pay much attention to the brand and grab the first brand off the shelf that appeals to them.
 There’s no wrong or right way when choosing a brand of underwear, but our advice is always to be open to trying different brands.
 Who knows, you may find that your trusted ol’ brand isn’t quite as comfortable as another brand or style.

 5. Buy age-appropriate underwear

 Not that we ever advocate “boring,” but simple, classic styles become more appropriate as you mature.
-You can still wear flashy or even funny designs, but there’s nothing wrong with acting your age, either.
+You still can wear flashy or even funny designs, but there’s nothing wrong with acting your age, either.
 True, the chances are good that your work colleagues won’t notice that you’re wearing underwear which features your favorite superhero, but still … it never hurts to strive for a bit of sophistication.

-You won’t have much trouble finding underwear in your favorite color because they come in a wide variety of hues, patterns, and designs.
+You won’t have much trouble finding underwear in your favorite color, because they come in a wide variety of hues, patterns, and designs.
 The traditional underwear colors are white, black, blue, and grey.